Admissions (Policy AD-1, AD-2, and AD-11)

 English Proficiency

 Required of all applicants.
-Student must meet one of the following:
+Students must meet one of the following:

 • Graduation from an accredited US high school or equivalent (GED)